How has education changed over time?

-Schools are reopening after the coronavirus pandemic hit the world a year ago.
-Students are required to get vaccinated.
+Schools began to reopen after the coronavirus pandemic hit the world a year before.
 According to the latest data, only 20% of students continue to study remotely.
-Will distance learning continue to grow and become the standard going forward?
+Will virtual learning continue to grow and become the standard going forward?
 Only time will tell.

-The past year let us think about the future of our education, and some experts identify three important aspects that will affect the educational system in the coming years.
+The past couple of years have let us think about the future of our education, and some experts identify three important aspects that will affect the educational system in the coming years.

 At first, as technology became an important part of our communication, we, educators, need to be critical of how to apply technology in the right way.